Lene-Oliveira/Calculadora-Cientifica/README.md

 ■ Complex functions can't be used together;

 ■ The fraction function can only work with two variables at a time;

+For specific and detailed information, please refer to Data and RELEASENOTES.md;